-\PP{Security in LLM-Based Programming Education} Large Language Models (LLMs), such as GPT-4~\cite{chatgpt2025} and Codex~\cite{chen2021evaluating}, have received significant attention as educational tools in programming contexts.
-Prior studies have demonstrated their effectiveness in tasks such as, SQL query formulation~\cite{farinetti2025critical}, and automated feedback~\cite{nelson2025sensai}, offering scalable support when personalized instruction is limited.
-Moreover, LLMs can encourage critical thinking by prompting students to assess the accuracy and relevance of AI-generated outputs~\cite{vincent2019fostering,ahern2019literature}.
-While prior studies have explored how students identify factual or syntactic errors in AI-generated responses~\cite{farinetti2024chatbot,guo2023leveraging,bopp2024case,farinetti2025critical}, these efforts fall short in addressing the more complex and subtle issue of security vulnerabilities.
-This gap is particularly critical in the case of poisoning attacks, where LLM-generated code may execute correctly and appear functionally sound, but contain embedded security flaws that adversaries can exploit.
-Such vulnerabilities are difficult for students to detect through a security-oriented evaluation mindset.
-Furthermore, to the best of our knowledge, there has been no research investigating how well students are prepared to detect and mitigate such vulnerabilities.
-To bridge the gap, we present the first educational framework using LLM-generated insecure code for hands-on security training, fostering critical awareness of AI-generated code in realistic development contexts.
+\PP{Security in LLM-Based Programming Education} LLMs, such as GPT-4~\cite{chatgpt2025} and Codex~\cite{chen2021evaluating}, have received significant attention as educational tools in programming contexts.
+Prior studies have demonstrated their effectiveness in tasks such as SQL query formulation~\cite{farinetti2025critical} and automated feedback~\cite{nelson2025sensai}, offering scalable support when personalized instruction is limited.
+LLMs can also encourage critical thinking by prompting students to assess the accuracy and relevance of AI-generated outputs~\cite{vincent2019fostering,ahern2019literature}.
+However, while prior work has explored how students identify factual or syntactic errors in such outputs~\cite{farinetti2024chatbot,guo2023leveraging,bopp2024case,farinetti2025critical}, it falls short on the subtler issue of security vulnerabilities, where LLM-generated code may execute correctly yet contain embedded flaws that adversaries can exploit.
+To address this gap, we present the first classroom study to deploy poisoned LLMs and measure whether students' security awareness translates into secure behavior.